 - Ensure that all incidents that give cause for concern are recorded accurately with the appropriate information, dated, signed and stored confidentially, separately and securely, even if there is no need to refer the matter immediately. - Keep written records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk. - Ensure that copies of safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school.
 This should be done securely and confirmation of receipt should be obtained. - Consider liaising with a pupil's new school if it would be appropriate to share any information with the new school in advance of a child leaving.
-For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child's social worker is informed. - Develop, implement and review procedures at FSM that enable the identification and reporting of all cases, or suspected cases, of abuse.
+For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or on-going. - Develop, implement and review procedures at FSM that enable the identification and reporting of all cases, or suspected cases, of abuse.